 If so, you’ll see a gastroenterologist, who’ll review your health information, examine you and discuss screening.
 If you and your doctor decide to proceed with screening, you’ll be scheduled for an endoscopic ultrasound (EUS).

-The endoscopic ultrasound lets your doctor see inside your internal organs and take a tissue sample (biopsy) to check for cancer.
+The endoscopic ultrasound lets your doctor see pictures of the upper GI tract including the pancreas and take a tissue sample (biopsy) to check for cancer.
 If the test is normal, your doctor may recommend follow-up testing once a year.
 If it shows abnormal results, your doctor will talk with you about next steps.